Păltiniș, Caraș-Severin

+Demographics

+At the 2021 census, the commune had 2,145 inhabitants; of those, 70.72% were Romanians and 22.38% Ukrainians.

 Landmarks

 The Town Hall is in Păltiniș village, which is about 4.5 km away from the town of Caransebeș and about 40 km away from Reșița.
-Păltiniș has also a medical centre, veterinary centre, a school which has pupils from the 1st to the 8th grade.
+Păltiniș has also a medical centre, veterinary centre, and a school which has pupils from the 1st to the 8th grade.
 The Delinești mine is also located in the commune.